DevaO7/Computer-Organization-Assignments/a1/README.md

 ### Testing the Verilog Code

-The seq_mult.v can be tested
+The seq_mult.v can be tested by running the run.sh file